-- state budget through the budget of Ministry of Energy; - service activity of ZUOP; - special provision of the state budget in case of unpredictable waste for example orphan sources.
+- state budget through the budget of Ministry of Economy - service activity of RWMP; - special provision of the state budget in case of unpredictable waste for example orphan sources.

-Financial resources available are sufficient for routine activity of ZUOP.
+Financial resources available are sufficient for routine activity of RWMP.

-National Plan of Management of Radioactive Waste and Spent Nuclear Fuel mentions about financial resources enable to support safety of closure of the repository.
-All financial resources will be derived from the Multiannual Plan for the Closure of the repository in Różan and construction a new radioactive waste repository.
-Multiannual Plan will be set out by The Council of Ministers through an application of Minister of Energy.
+Draft of National Plan of Management of Radioactive Waste and Spent Nuclear Fuel mentions about financial resources enable to support safety of closure of the repository.
+All financial resources will derive from the Multiannual Plan for the Closure of the repository in Różan and construction a new radioactive waste repository.
+Multiannual Plan will be set out by The Council of Ministers through an application of Minister of Economy.
 The financial support for these purposes should be available from state budget when decommissioning of the facilities or closure of the repository is going to be implemented.